MicrosoftDocs/well-architected/well-architected/scalability/tradeoffs.md

 - Segregate read and write interfaces by using the [Command query responsibility segregation (CQRS) pattern](/azure/architecture/patterns/cqrs) to achieve the scale and performance needed for your solution.

 - Try to achieve higher availability by adopting an *eventual consistency* model.
-For more information about selecting the correct data store, see [Use the best data store for the job](/azure/architecture/guide/design-principles/use-the-best-data-store).
+For more information about selecting the correct data store, see [Use the best data store for your data](/azure/architecture/guide/design-principles/use-the-best-data-store).

 - If your application requires more storage accounts than are currently available in your subscription, create a new subscription with more storage accounts.
 For more information, see [Scalability and performance targets](/azure/storage/common/scalability-targets-standard-account).